Shot846/SimpleShieldMod/README.md

 It doesn't replace the player, it's all ACS Magic.

-It also works perfectly in multiplayer.

-Plays perfectly in GZDoom/Zdoom/Zandronum3
+Plays perfectly in GZDoom/Zdoom/Zandronum3 (Multiplayer Compatible)

+## ToDo

+- Make charge rate changeable
+- Make SubTiers(?)
+- More Randomization
+- Make a special version ;)

 Special Thanks to Jigsaw (Zandronum Forum Name) for introducing me to ACS.